COSIMA/spack_packages/README.md

+> [!IMPORTANT]
+> **This repository has been archived and is read-only.
+Spack packages from this repo are maintained at https://github.com/ACCESS-NRI/spack-packages**

 # COSIMA Spack packages

 This is a spack package repository maintained by COSIMA for packages that are not available by default in spack.